linogaliana/website/content/authors/admin/_index.md

 ---

-I am a statistician at the Department of Economic Studies (Insee), the French national statistical institute.
+I am a statistician at the Department of Economic Studies of [Insee](https://www.insee.fr/fr/accueil), the French national statistical institute.
 I study Big Data and computational methods related to microeconometric and data science fields.

+I mostly work with <i class="fab fa-r-project"></i> and sometimes use `C++` to improve performance.
+I also use `spark` and <i class="fab fa-python"></i> for big data analysis.
+Some of the <i class="fab fa-r-project"></i> packages I developed are available on my <i class="fab fa-github"></i> [Github page](https://github.com/linogaliana)

 I also teach urban economics for Master students at Sciences Po Paris.